-New requirements for the sale of raw milk to consumers came into effect on 1 March 2016.
-They were developed after public consultation, and are aimed at better managing the risks to public health while recognising the demand for raw milk from consumers.
-There will be a transition period for existing producers up until 1 November 2016.
+Requirements for the sale of raw milk to consumers came into effect on 1 March 2016.
+They were developed after public consultation, and are aimed at better managing the risks to public health while recognising the consumers demand for raw milk.
+There was a transition period for existing producers up until 1 November 2016.

 Summary of the regulations

 Farmers will need to register with MPI to sell raw milk

 Only farmers that meet the requirements are able to register to sell their raw drinking milk.